visuellverstehen/t3telephone/README.md

 TYPO3 LinkHandler for handling telephone links via `tel:` protocol.

+## TYPO3 v10
+There will be no support for TYPO3 v10, because this extension was merged into TYPO3 v10 core.

 ## How to use

 Install TYPO3 extension via [Composer](https://packagist.org/packages/visuellverstehen/t3telephone), [TER](https://extensions.typo3.org/extension/t3telephone/) or download and install manually.